Information detailing courses offered across Years 10-13 is available online following the links below.

 Rangiora High School has designed a curriculum for the junior school (Years 9 and 10) which meets the requirements of the New Zealand Curriculum and allows all students to receive an education in the faculty areas of English, Mathematics, Science, Social Sciences, Health and Physical Education, Technology, The Arts, Business and Enterprise, Languages and Land-based Studies.
 Our curriculum is structured to provide students with a depth of experience in a broad range of subjects.

 As students progress into the senior school at Year 11 the range of subjects that students are required to take reduces.
 The school provides a broad range of subjects to choose from.
-At Year 11 students are expected to take English, Mathematics and Science as well as three other courses.
+At Year 11 students are expected to take English or Te Reo, Mathematics and Science or Agricultural Science as well as three other courses.
 At this level students study for Level 1 of the National Certificate of Educational Achievement (NCEA).

 At Year 12 all students are required to take six subjects, mainly for Level 2 NCEA but also for other certificates on the National Qualifications Framework.
 There are no compulsory subjects.